Chlorofluorocarbon-113 (C2Cl3F3) — Combined Data Set

-The ESRL Halocarbons and other Atmospheric Trace Species (HATS) group has been measuring chlorofluorcarbon-113 (CFC-113) with three separate programs since 1992.
+The ESRL Halocarbons and other Atmospheric Trace Species (HATS) group have been measuring chlorofluorocarbon-113 (CFC-113) with three separate programs since 1992.
 The programs include two flask systems using gas chromatography with either electron capture detector (ECD) or mass spectrometry detection (MSD) and one in situ ECD measurement program.
-Flask measurements started in 1992 with six stations and continue today sampling at 15 locations (13 background air).
+Flask measurements started in 1977 with six locations and another nine added over the years.
+Currently, the flask program samples at 15 sites about once a week.
 In situ measurements of CFC-113 were started in 1998 with the CATS gas chromatographs that are currently installed at six remote field sites and make hourly measurements.

 There is a systematic difference between MSD and ECD measurements (both flask and in situ programs), where the ECD data is on average 1.5 ppt greater.
-Results from ECD instruments (OTTO and CATS) have been adjusted for the combined data set presented here.
+Results from ECD instruments (OTTO and CATS) are adjusted for the combined dataset presented here.
 Follow the individual measurement program links at the bottom of this page for unadjusted data.

 |CFC-113 measurement programs||Start||Finish|